2KAbhishek/seeker.nvim/README.md

 ### 🌈 Inspiration

-template.nvim was inspired by [nvim-plugin-template](https://github.com/ellisonleao/nvim-plugin-template), I added some changes on top to make setting up a new plugin faster.
+seeker.nvim was inspired by [nvim-plugin-template](https://github.com/ellisonleao/nvim-plugin-template), I added some changes on top to make setting up a new plugin faster.

 ### 💡 Challenges/Learnings